saba-aslani/Customer-Segmentation-RFM/README.md

 ---

+## SQL Analysis
+SQL queries were added to analyze the processed RFM data stored in SQLite.

+The SQL layer includes:
+* Customer count by segment
+* Revenue by segment
+* Average RFM metrics by segment
+* Top customers by spending
+* At-risk high-value customers

+---

 ## RFM Segmentation
 Customers are segmented based on their purchasing behavior:
 * **Champion**: High value, frequent buyers, and very recent.